aantron/markup.ml/README.md

 ## Depending

 Markup.ml uses [semantic versioning][semver], but is currently in `0.x.x`.
 The minor version number will be incremented on breaking changes.
-To give yourself a chance to review the changelog, put a constraint on your Markup.ml dependency:
-`markup {< "0.8.0"}`.

 <br/>